Connect with others who understand.

 Overview

-Sotyktu is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe plaque psoriasis in adults 18 and older who are candidates for phototherapy or systemic therapy.
+Sotyktu is approved by the U.S. Food and Drug Administration (FDA) for the treatment of moderate to severe plaque psoriasis in adults who are candidates for systemic therapy or phototherapy, and for the treatment of active psoriatic arthritis (PsA) in adults.
+Sotyktu is not recommended for use in combination with other potent immunosuppressants.
 Sotyktu is also known by its drug name, deucravacitinib.

 How do I take it?